-This safari is limited to a maximum of 6 participants only.
+Safaris are limited to a maximum of 6-8 participants only.

 Please note that reservations held are in high demand for lodging during peak times of the year.
 If the lodges get requests

 from other parties wanting to confirm the dates they are holding for our group, we may need to pay our deposits earlier to secure our booking.

 The payment balance is due no later than by 6 months before departure.